Whether you're just starting out in your career, or getting close to retirement age, superannuation is very important.

 Your superannuation is essentially money put aside for your retirement - your savings.
 Superannuation is a long term investment, so every dollar you save could make a significant difference.

 One of the main features of super is that you typically can't access your money until you retire after reaching your 'preservation age'.
-The preservation age is 55 years until 30 June 2015, after which it will gradually increase to age 60.
 The table below outlines the preservation age applying to an individual:

 |Persons born:||Preservation Age|